MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 We recommend:

-- Order your inputs consistent with use of partial application.
+- Order your inputs to be consistent with use of partial application.
-- Order your inputs consistent with built-in functors.
+- Order your inputs to be consistent with built-in functors.
 - Place all classical inputs before any quantum inputs.

 # [Examples](#tab/examples)